songqiaoluckyvr/GameJame_0328/DeerAnimationAndSoundController.md

   - Plays the Spin animation state
   - Waits for the specified duration (default: 1 second)
   - Automatically returns to idle state
-- Plays the antidote sound effect
+- Plays the antidote sound effect ("FX57")
 - Specifically used when the deer consumes an antidote item
 - Will not execute if the deer is dead
-- Logs a warning if the antidote sound is not assigned
+- Logs a warning if the antidote sound cannot be loaded

 ## Usage Example
 ```csharp